open/close all folders

 - Handsome Lech: Fandral, overlapping with Chivalrous Pervert.

 - Hidden Depths: Volstagg has a great deal of insight into Harry's difficulties early on, being a father himself, while Fandral may seem like nothing but a flirtatious dandy, he's one of the most dangerous Asgardians outside the Royal Family.
+Hogun, meanwhile, may seem like Dumb Muscle due to how quiet he is, but he is a very dangerous warrior and, like the others, much brighter than he appears.

 - Hold the Line: They held the line with Loki and Sif against an onrushing army of undead monsters from every mythology imaginable, including a number of colossal sea serpents.